Tattomoosa/mattotousa.art/content/paintings/new-morning/index.md

 height=16
 +++

-Some mornings don't bring a new day, they bring a new you
+Some mornings don't just bring a new day, they bring a new you